 Mark is a warm, passionate and astute clinician whose creative interventions support and encourage real change.
-A believer in the arts and drama as powerful forms of self expression, Mark utilizes metaphor, story, play, and drama to go beyond just talking, to help people access parts of themselves to move toward action in their life.
-In sessions Mark encourages his clients to work through and identify roles that are holding them back and to strengthen the roles they need to perform more confidently for themselves and in the world.
-Mark has helped children and adults work through issues related to domestic violence, childhood trauma, divorce, mental illness, addiction, gender and sexual orientation conflicts and support, parenting support, bullying and school related stress, opposition and anger, depression and low self-esteem.
+A believer in the arts and drama as powerful forms of self expression, Mark utilizes humor, metaphor, story, play, and drama to go beyond just talking, to help people access parts of themselves to move toward action in their life.
+Mark sees therapy as a process of improvisation and co-creation.
+His clients can expect to identify roles that are holding them back and to strengthen the roles they need to perform more confidently in the world.
+Mark has helped clients dealing with anxiety, depression, domestic violence, trauma, divorce, mental illness, gender identity and sexual orientation conflicts and support, parenting support, bullying and school related stress, opposition and anger and low self-esteem.

 Mark presents and guest lectures frequently.
 Much of his presentations, writing, and research have focused on increasing professional awareness and skill in working with gender and sexually diverse individuals, in the creative arts therapies as well as general mental health professions.